 2. Cut the Track

 Set your table saw fence to the exact width of the track.
-Take your length of hardwood scrap and make a rip cut.
+Take a length of hardwood scrap and make a rip cut.
 Next, adjust the fence to the depth measurement and pass the hardwood back through the blade.

 3. Keep the Work Area Clean